Dr. Alex Berezow is an author, writer, and science communicator. (To book a speaking engagement, contact his agent at

-Dr. Alex Berezow is an author, science writer, and a U.S./European political affairs writer.
-His most recent books are The Next Plague and How Science Will Stop It (May 2018) and Little Black Book of Junk Science (June 2017).
-Currently, he is Senior Fellow of Biomedical Science at the American Council on Science and Health.
+Currently, Dr. Berezow is Senior Fellow of Biomedical Science at the American Council on Science and Health.
+His most recent books are The Next Plague and How Science Will Stop It (2018) and Little Black Book of Junk Science (2017).

-Dr. Berezow is also a member of the USA Today Board of Contributors, and his work regularly appears in USA Today, Wall Street Journal, BBC News, and The Economist, among other publications.
+Additionally, Dr. Berezow is a monthly columnist for the Puget Sound Business Journal and a member of the USA Today Board of Contributors.
+His work has also appeared in Wall Street Journal, BBC News, Forbes, The Economist, and many other publications.
 In 2012, he co-authored the book Science Left Behind.
 Formerly, he was the founding editor of RealClearScience and an assistant editor of RealClearWorld.

 In 2010, Dr. Berezow earned a Ph.D. in microbiology from the University of Washington.
 Originally from southern Illinois, he currently lives in Seattle.

 Dr. Berezow has been profiled by The Washington Times, Mic, and The Southern Illinoisan.
 His Amazon author profile can be seen here.
 Previously, he authored the blog “The Ministry of Science” at Forbes.